Federal government websites often end in .gov or .mil. Before sharing sensitive information, make sure you’re on a federal government site.

 Request and track a review of Federal and State data issued by FMCSA.

-In the example, the January 2019 evaluation looks at the 12-month event date range November 1, 2017, through October 31, 2018.
-Crashes that occurred after October 31, 2018, were used to calculate the leading indicator.
+In the example, the July 2022 evaluation looks at 12-months of uploads from May 1, 2021, through April 30, 2022.
+Crashes that were uploaded after April 30, 2022, were used to calculate the leading indicator.

 The rating percentage is determined by dividing the number of records with valid VINs by the number of total records evaluated.
-If the percentage of accurate records is
+If the percentage of accurate records is: